svaksha/Julia.jl/IO.md

 + [YAML.jl](https://github.com/dcjones/YAML.jl) :: A flexible data serialization format that is designed to be easily read and written by human beings.

 ### [Type Parameters](http://en.wikipedia.org/wiki/TypeParameter)
-+ [AutoTypeParameters.jl](https://github.com/andrewcooke/AutoTypeParameters.jl) :: A Julia library to reversibly encode "any" value so that it can be used as a type parameter.
++ [AutoTypeParameters.jl](https://github.com/andrewcooke/AutoTypeParameters.jl) :: A Julia library to reversibly encode any value so that it can be used as a type parameter.
 + [FileIO2.jl](https://github.com/ma-laforge/FileIO2.jl) :: File Object Type Hierarchy.
 + [FreeType.jl](https://github.com/jhasse/FreeType.jl) :: FreeType 2 bindings API wrapper.
 + [FixedSizeDictionaries.jl](https://github.com/SimonDanisch/FixedSizeDictionaries.jl) :: Library which implements a fixed size variant of Dictionaries.